-LIFX has a great app for controlling its smart bulbs, but turning on the lights and changing their colors is even easier with Google Assistant.
+LIFX makes some of the best smart light bulbs around, and offers a great app for controlling them, but turning on the lights and changing their colors is even easier with Google Assistant.
 Once connected, you'll be able to use your voice to control your LIFX lights from your phone or Google Home — and don't worry, setup is quick and easy.

 - Open the Google Home app.

 - Tap the Plus button in the upper-left corner of the screen.